lag25/AutoPercept/README.md

 A project focused on YOLO object detection trained on the KITTI dataset.
 This repository serves as a starting point for implementing object detection capabilities in autonomous systems using YOLO architecture.

 ## Overview
 AutoPercept leverages the power of YOLO (You Only Look Once) for real-time object detection and tracking.
 The model is trained on the KITTI dataset, enabling accurate detection of objects in various driving scenarios.
-The open sourced YOLOv8 weights from Ultralytics has been utilized for model training.
+The open sourced YOLOv8 weights from Ultralytics have been utilized for model training.

 ## Key Features
 - **YOLO Object Detection:** Real-time detection and tracking of objects using YOLO architecture.